 Glenn Bugala, Associate Director of Marketing & Communications

 Glenn manages marketing and communications for Business+Impact.
 He has worked with a variety of local and national nonprofits in member services, events and marketing roles.
 He worked for Ross in Executive Education and Ross Marketing Communications prior to coming to the Business + Impact.
 His work with nonprofits like the Illinois Council Against Handgun Violence, Microsoft Healthcare Users Group, the Ann Arbor Symphony, and Ann Arbor Civic Theater has prepared him for the diverse offerings of the initiative and the marketing channels utilized.
 Glenn has an MFA from Purdue and a BA from the University of Michigan.

-As the Program Coordinator, Haley supports the planning, execution, and continuous improvement of the +Impact Studio space, programming, and graduate course.
-She also assists in the development and implementation of other current and future Business+Impact programming and events, including the Board Fellowship Program, Summer Internships and Programming, Social Entrepreneurship competitions, and the Social Innovation Speaker Series.
+As Student Programs Manager, Haley leads the advancement of Business+Impact’s engagement with students, faculty, staff, and partners across multiple schools and colleges through the development and implementation of programming and events, including the Board Fellowship Program, Summer Internships and Programming, Social Entrepreneurship competitions, and the Social Innovation Speaker Series.
 Prior to joining our team, Haley worked as a Program Assistant for community engagement programs at the School of Information.
 She earned her B.A. in International Relations and Communication Studies from the University of North Carolina Wilmington, and her M.A. in Higher Education Administration from the University of Michigan.

 As the Business+Impact Program Coordinator, Annaliese supports the planning and execution of B+I events and initiatives, including the Board Fellowship program.
 Her experience in capacity building and strategic planning drew her to the Business+Impact program.
 Annaliese earned her dual B.A. in Public and Nonprofit Administration and Spanish from Central Michigan University and is a Certified Nonprofit Professional (CNP)